Thursday 17 June 2021

 The Speaker is the Riksdag's principal representative, and as such directs and organises the Riksdag's work procedures.
-Urban Ahlin (Social Democratic Party) has been the Speaker of the Riksdag since 2014.
+Andreas Norlén (Moderate Party) has been the Speaker of the Riksdag since 2018.

 All debates from the Chamber are broadcast live via the Riksdag webcast service.
 A few of them are also interpreted into English.